 Is Smithsonite a Rare Mineral?

 Yes, Smithsonite is considered a rare mineral.
-It was more common in the past, especially during the heyday of its mining for zinc ore.
+It was more common in the past, especially during the heyday of zinc ore mining.
 However, high-quality, gem-grade Smithsonite is quite rare, making it a sought-after specimen for collectors.

 What is Another Name for Smithsonite Stone?